 call set(key, [0, 1])

-call map%map_entry(key, other, conflict)
+call map%map_entry(key, dummy, conflict)

 if (.not. conflict) then

-call map%get_other_data(key, other)
+call map%get_other_data(key, data)

 else